Accessibility Statement

 Sleeping Accommodations

 There are various indoor sleeping options and some people choose to camp during the retreat.
 There is one guest room in the main building and one Modern Hermitage with two beds that are fully wheelchair accessible (please alert us if you need to reserve an accessible room).
 There are accessible bathroom stalls in the Center as well.
 Many of the outdoor cabins have a few steps to enter, and the paths leading up to them are not wheelchair accessible.
-All cabins have electricity, and either electric, gas, or woodstove heat.
+All cabins have electricity, and either electric or gas heat.

 If you choose to camp, you will need to bring all camping equipment.
 Camping areas are all within a short walk to the bathrooms (less than 0.1 miles).
 Rustic indoor housing do not have an in-unit bathroom and are also a short walk from a communal bathroom.
 Please specify if you need a space with an in-unit bathroom.
 Most shared bathrooms are labeled “men” and “women,” though there are gender-neutral single bathrooms inside the Christine Center.